FonzTech/DS3_Input_And_Report_Inspector/README.md

 # Why do some antivirus programs flag the `.exe` as a virus?
 Some antivirus software may falsely flag executables created by PyInstaller as potentially harmful.
 This is a known issue and is typically a **false positive**.
 If you are concerned, you can:
 1. **Inspect or run the source code** using Python directly (no installer needed).
-2. **Build the executable yourself** using PyInstaller (Will add later).
+2. **Build the executable yourself** using PyInstaller.
 3. Scan it with multiple antivirus engines to rule out any genuine threat.

 # Can I run it without the large executable?
-Yes once i add source code.
+1.Download and install python

+2.Create a folder on disk C like DS3_Input_And_Report_Inspector

+3.Extract the downloaded code to C:\DS3_Input_And_Report_Inspector

+4.Open terminal and write "cd C:\DS3_Input_And_Report_Inspector"

+5.Create new python virtual enviorment in your current location: python -m venv venv

+6.Activate virtual enviorment: .\venv\Scripts\activate

+7.Install requirements: pip install -r requirements.txt

+8.Run the script: python DS3_Input_And_Report_Inspector.py

 ## Donations